WHY MANAGING IT MATTERS

 With an ever-changing socioeconomic demographic, Southwire made inclusive recruiting initiatives a priority.
 Training opportunities for our recruiters focused on bias screening and prevention, manager relationship building tools, negotiation techniques and other useful interviewing techniques.
 Through strategic partnerships, we extended our talent reach and recruitment marketing efforts to capture more applicants who are non-traditional students, women, minorities, military veterans and those who have alternate abilities.

 Partnerships with Georgia Tech’s Office of Minority Educational Development (OMED), Auburn University’s 100 Women Strong and the University of West Georgia (where we sponsor the Southwire Sustainable Business Honors Program) continue to strengthen Southwire’s branding and community relations in a mutually beneficial manner.
-For example, some Southwire Sustainable Business Honors Program students intern at Southwire, providing us with an emerging talent pipeline.
+For example, Southwire Sustainable Business Honors Program students intern at Southwire, providing us with an emerging talent pipeline.